Fox-in-a-Bag

 Place the Transmitter

 Plug the antenna’s 5-pin connector firmly into the transmitter’s antenna jack.
 Slide it in completely until you can feel the plug is fully seated in the jack.
 The green LED should light up, indicating that the antenna has been detected.
-(The LEDs time out after a few minutes, so don’t be concerned if the LEDs go dark shortly after powering the transmitter.)
+(As mentioned, the LEDs time out, so don’t worry if the LEDs go dark shortly after plugging in the antenna.)

 Place the transmitter gently inside its plastic bag, then place the black mesh bag around the outside of the plastic bag.